logto-io/connectors/.changeset/thin-sloths-breathe.md

 "@logto/connector-smtp": patch
 ---

-Remove the dependency on @logto/shared.
+1. Remove the dependency on @logto/shared.
+2. Do not check the email format since we have blocked invalid inputs at FE.